christophercrary/conference-cases-2022/README.md

 ## Profiling
 By default, the repository already contains some profiling results, scattered throughout the `experiment/results` directory.
 (TODO: talk more about this.)

-To run the entire profiling suite, execute the following within a shell program, after having navigated to the repository directory within the shell:
+After successfully completing installation, you may run the entire profiling suite by executing the following within a shell program, after having navigated to the repository directory within the shell:

 ```
 cd experiments
 bash run.sh
 ```

+After the `run.sh` script fully executes, to view some relevant statistics, run the Jupyter Notebook given by the `results/stats.ipynb` file.

 **TODO: Finish**